2020 Training events and workshops

 Our 2019 training events and workshops are nearly all wrapped up.
 There is one networking event left and you’ll find details below.

-We are in the process of putting together our calendar of events and workshops for 2020.
+We are still adding to our calendar of events and workshops for 2020 but adapting this as we go due to COVID-19.
 Please let me know if there is any training that you would like to see.
 That might be a particular focus, a skill you would like to develop or acquire or it might be a trainer that you would really like to learn from.
-Please also let me know whether online or in person works best for you.
+You may also be interested in the Learn at Lunch training initiative that offers training in online webinars that you can join at lunchtime or watch back at a more convenient time.
 Please do get in touch and feed into the training I am running so that it is tailored to you.
+You can also check out the Learn at lunch online training initiative.

 You can always get in touch via social media too.